vnete/vnete-react/docs/usercontent.md

-While decryption itself is safe to be done without a sandbox, letting the browser and user interact with the resulting data may be dangerous, previously `usercontent.riot.im` was used to act as a sandbox on a different origin to close the attack surface, it is now possible to do by using a combination of a sandboxed iframe and some code written into the app which consumes this SDK.
+While decryption itself is safe to be done without a sandbox, letting the browser and user interact with the resulting data may be dangerous, previously `usercontent.vnete.net` was used to act as a sandbox on a different origin to close the attack surface, it is now possible to do by using a combination of a sandboxed iframe and some code written into the app which consumes this SDK.

 Usercontent is an iframe sandbox target for allowing a user to safely download a decrypted attachment from a sandboxed origin where it cannot be used to XSS your Vnete session out from under you.